 The spine is a manipulated image of the lacework around the ceilings.

-Also, while the covers are similar, you will notice a difference to each – the clock face on each book is true to the period in which the book is set.
+Also, while the covers are similar, you will notice a difference to each.
+First, the clock face on each book is true to the period in which the book is set.
+Second, the spine on each book, when placed in order next to each other on a shelf, together form a rainbow.